CLUB ICE & FREESTYLE RULES for SKATERS

 E) Skaters with two programs will have the second program played with the same priority as if requesting the first program a second time – played as time allows after all other submitted music has been played one time.

-17. If there are any questions about these rules during a session, please see a Safe Sport committee member, SAFSC Director or Officer.
-Skaters who are not in compliance with the above rules are subject to the following disciplinary process at the discretion of the Safe Sport committee.
+17) If there are any questions about these rules during a session, please see a SAFSC Director.
+Skaters who are not in compliance with the above rules are subject to the following disciplinary process at the discretion of the SAFSC Board of Directors.

 A) 1st Offense: Skater is given a polite reminder (and coach and/or parent as appropriate) will be notified of the violation and given a verbal warning.